mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 We set our *environment variable* using *export* on Mac or Ubuntu, and *set* on windows.
 So, *export NODE_ENV=production*.
 Now, let's run the application one more time, so, *nodemon index.js*.
 Okay look, we only get theis message *Listening on port 3000...*, we don't have *Morgan enabled...*.
 So the is how you can tell, if your code is running on a *development*, *testing*, *staging*, or *production* machine.

 ## 7- Configuration

+So, in the last lecture, you learned how to detect the environment in which your application is running.
+One topic that goes hand-in-hand with environments, is the topic of storing configuration settings for the application, and overriding those settings in each environment.
+For example,